 This is why you can swim in the lake: these jellyfish have lost their stingers.
 Without the need for them, they have lost their ability to sting, so you can swim unharmed.
 The jellyfish in the lake live on algae that are attached to them.
 Twice each day, the jellyfish in the lake swim from one side to the other so they algae they live off of can grow.

-Snorkeling in Jellyfish Lake is a popular activity for tourists to Palau and there are many tour operators here.
-Tourists require a pass to access to Jellyfish Lake.
+Snorkeling in Jellyfish Lake is a popular activity for tourists, and there are many tour operators here.
+Tourists require a pass to access Jellyfish Lake.
 The Rock Islands/Jellyfish Lake pass is $35 and is good for 10 days.
 You’ll be able to swim for hours with these creatures as they migrate from one side of the lake to the other.
-While Palau might not be one of the biggest destinations in the region, this lake is Palau’s big destination.
-Don’t expect to be the only one swimming here.
+While Palau might not be one of the biggest destinations in the region, this lake is Palau’s big destination, so don’t expect to be the only one swimming here.

 Scuba diving by tourists in the lake is not allowed for two reasons: First, the bubbles from scuba tanks can harm the jellyfish if they collect beneath their bell.
 Secondly, at about 15 meters below the surface, there are high concentrations of hydrogen sulfide, which can be absorbed through the skin of a diver and cause death.

 If you are looking to do something different, try going for a swim with a few million jellyfish.
 Most of the jellyfish in the world sting, and while they are beautiful creatures, you can’t really go swimming with them.
 Yet here in Palau, nature gives you a chance to get all tangled up without being stung.

 P.S.
 If you are like me and enjoy visiting cool and unique places around the world, check out my “unusual places” category to read more about odd places to visit in your travels.